 On June 24, 2004, the Company entered into an agreement with an entity for consulting services, whereby the Company will compensate this separate entity \$500 for certain cellular sites, and 0.3% of the Company's contract price for other types of cellular sites assigned to the Company by a certain major wireless carrier, if such assignment is a direct result of the efforts of the Company's partner, subject to the conditions of the agreement.
-As of December 31, 2004 and March 31, 2005, there have been no amounts earned under this agreement.
-Future payments, if any, will be recorded as costs of revenues.
+As of September 30, 2005, \$0 had been earned under this agreement.

-In connection with the Company's acquisition of TLA in January 2005, the Company assumed certain facility lease obligations for which the facility is owned by the previous shareholders.
-The lease expense, which approximates \$0.1 million for the quarter ended March 31, 2005 is reflected in the statement of operations.
+In connection with the Company's acquisition of TLA in January 2005, the Company assumed certain facility lease obligations for a facility owned by the previous shareholders.
+The lease expense, which approximates \$0.2 million and \$0.5 million for the three and nine months ended September 30, 2005, respectively, is reflected in the statement of operations.